abhiyogesh/NODE-FIRST-APP/README.md

 node app.js - start script to run the server -> Parse Code, Register Variables & Functions -> Event Loop(Keeps on running as long as there are event listeners registered) ->process.exit();

 # Streams & Buffers
+# Single Thread, Event Loop & Blocking Code
+- Node.js is a single JavaScript Thread

+# Module Summary
+- How the web wokrs
+Client -> Request -> Server -> Response -> Client
+- Program LifeCycle & Event loop
+-> Node.js runs non-blocking js code and uses an event driven code ("Event Loop") for running your logic -> A Node program exits as soon as there is no more work to do -> Note : The createServer() event never finishes by default

+- Asynchronous Code
+-> JS code is non blocking
+-> Use callbacks and events
+=> Order Changes !

+- Request & Responses
+ -> Parses request data in chunks (Streams & Buffers) -> Avoid "double responses"

+- The Node Module System
+ -> Import via require ('./path) for custom files or require ('module) for core & third-party modules -> Export via module.exports or just exports (for multiple exports  )